arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Learninginteractionsandtheircomponentevents/Practicestimuli/Thematchbetweenpracticestimulusandlearningoutcome/index.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The match between practice stimulus and learning outcome "
+title: 'The match between practice stimulus and learning outcome '
-nav_order: Thematchbetweenpracticestimulusandlearningoutcome
-has_children: false
 ---
 # The match between practice stimulus and learning outcome